LI’s equestrian centers, stables and riding schools

 NASSAU

 BETHPAGE EQUESTRIAN CENTER, 499 Winding Rd., Old Bethpage, 516-845-1000 Features 20 horses, 3 lighted rings, indoor ring, trail rides through Bethpage State Park, boarding, horse leasing and sales, summer camp, pony rides, parties.
-Private, semiprivate and group lessons (English jumper/ hunter/equitation, Western equitation/gymkhana).
+Private, semiprivate and group lessons (English jumper/ hunter/equitation, Western equitation/ gymkhana).
 Fee Call.

 CEDAR VALLEY FARM, Route 25A, Old Brookville, 516-318-3235 Features Show-quality horses.
 English: hunters, hunter seat equitation, dressage, show preparation.
 Leases available.
 No horse rentals or trail rides.
 Available to travel for lessons.
-Fee Private lessons $50 per half-hour.
+Fee Call.

 CHRISTIAN FELLOWSHIP RANCH, 369 Split Rock Rd., Syosset, christianfellowshiphouse.com, 516-922-7712 Features English and Western lessons, 15 horses, summer day camp, boarding, riding clinics and horse leasing.
 Fee $45 per half-hour, $75 per full hour (private); $35 half-hour, $55 an hour (group); $800 boarding per month; benefits the Christian Fellowship House, a nonprofit NYS-licensed adult home.

-THE NEW YORK EQUESTRIAN CENTER, 633 Eagle Ave., West Hempstead, 516-486-9673, mynyec.com Features More than 60 horses, 4 ponies, private and semiprivate English jumper, hunter/ equitation and Western equitation lessons, trail rides in 775 acres of Hempstead Lake State Park, indoor arena, pony rides, parties (on or off site) and boarding facilities; a lighted ring, heated club room with views of the riding arena; summer camp, after-school program, Scouts and other programs and special events.
+THE NEW YORK EQUESTRIAN CENTER, 633 Eagle Ave., West Hempstead, 516-486-9673, mynyec.com Features More than 60 horses, 4 ponies, private and semiprivate English jumper, hunter/ equitation and Western equitation lessons, trail rides in 775 acres of Hempstead Lake State Park, indoor arena, pony rides, parties and boarding facilities; a lighted ring, heated club room with views of the riding arena; summer camp, after-school program, Scouts and other programs and special events.
 Horses for sale or lease.
 Fee Private, $50 per half-hour, $80 an hour; packages available; group lessons and clinics available (minimum age 5); group trail rides $50 (minimum age 13); pony rides $20; pony parties, call.

 NORTH SHORE EQUESTRIAN CENTER, LIU Post campus, Northern Boulevard, Brookville, 516-626-9714, northshoreequestriancenter.com Features 35 lesson horses, indoor arena, 2 lighted rings, boarding available.
 Summer camp programs available, call for information.
-Fee Private lessons (English, hunter, dressage, equitation and jumper) $110 an hour, $65 half-hour; semiprivate $85 an hour; minimum age 7.
+Fee Private lessons (English, hunter, dressage, equitation and jumper) $130 an hour, $70 half-hour; minimum age 6.

 SUFFOLK

 BABYLON RIDING CENTER, 1500 Peconic Ave., North Babylon, 631-587-7778, babylonridingcenter.com Features 45 horses, 12,000-square-foot indoor arena, 3 stadium-lighted rings, 10 round-pen turnout paddocks, heated viewing area, lounge with fireplace, camps, tack shop, group discounts, leasing, boarding, sales; access to 14-mile state park bridle path (no public roads); summer camp riding program.
-Fee Private lessons (English, jumper, equitation; Western riding) $75 an hour, $45 half-hour, minimum age 6; lead-line lessons ages 4-6 $30 per quarter-hour.
-Private trail riding instruction, $50 an hour, minimum age 12.
+Fee Private lessons (English, jumper, equitation; Western riding) $80 an hour, $55 half-hour; lead-line lessons ages 4-6 $35 per quarter-hour.
+Private trail riding instruction, $50 an hour.

 DEEP HOLLOW RANCH, Theodore Roosevelt County Park, Montauk Highway, Montauk, 631-668-2744, deephollowranch.com Features Site of the nation’s oldest cattle ranch, 50 horses, trail and pony rides only, trail rides on beach and through 4,000 acres in Theodore Roosevelt County Park, beach and trail rides. reservations recommended.
 Riding lessons (English and Western), boarding, training, Shinnecock Native American presentation for schools, Scouts and camps.
 Fee Call.